 Refinancing sounds like a scary word to many people, but it’s not always a scary thing.
 It simply means that you take out a new loan, pay off the old one, and have a bit left over.
 In this case, you would pay off your first mortgage with the new loan and use what’s left to repair your home.

-Obviously, the big benefit is that you’d get your repairs taken care of, but there are other benefits to consider.
+The big benefit is that you’d get your repairs taken care of, but there are other benefits to consider.
 The first is that your credit score might be higher now than it was when you first took out the loan.
-Making timely payments can definitely increase your score.
+Making timely payments can increase your score.
 And if it did increase, that would mean lower interest rates.

 Another benefit is that you get a new repayment term, which can lower your monthly payment.
 For example, if you currently have 10 years left on your loan, you can choose to refinance for a 15-year or 30-year term, spreading your balance out over a longer period.
 Between the lower interest and lower monthly payments, it can leave a little extra money in your pocket each month – all while getting your home repaired.